sreekanthnaidu96/PROJECT-Movies-Website-With-React/README.md

 FOR THIS PROJECT TO WORK GO TO https://www.themoviedb.org and create an account and then request for an API KEY

-Once you get Your own API key create a new file with the name of ".env" and PLACE THAT CODE IN IT
+Once you get Your own API key create a new file with the name of ".env" and PLACE THAT KEY IN IT

 SORRY I CAN'T SHARE MY API KEY WITH YOU